Sahil5111/100DayChallenge/README.md

 # 100DayChallenge

 DAY 1
-    for day 1 challenge: take data from form and added it to session storage and displayed it in the console
+    took data using form and added it to session storage and displayed it in the console

 DAY 2
-    for day 2 challenge: take input color from user and changed color of the body
+    took input color from user and changed color of the body

 DAY 3
-    for day 3 challenge : take input text from user and displayed the text on the body
+    took input text from user and displayed the text on the body

 Day 4
-    for day 4 challenge : i used day 3 challenge and added a delete button which on click deletes the text
+    used day 3 challenge and added a delete button which on click deletes the text

     status : incomplete

 Day 5
-    completed day 4 challenge as it was incomplete due to other works
+    completed day 4 challenge as it was incomplete

 Day 6
-    for day 6 challenge : take key and value pair and add it to the local storage , show it on the dom on clicking show button and clear localstorage on clicking clear button
+    took key value pair and added it to the local storage , displayed it on the dom on clicking show button and cleared localstorage on clicking clear button

 Day 7
-    for day 7 challenge : use all the knowledge from day 1-6 to create to do list using template at https://mdbootstrap.com/docs/standard/extended/to-do-list/
+    used all the knowledge from day 1-6 to create to do list using template at https://mdbootstrap.com/docs/standard/extended/to-do-list/

     status : removing completed tasks from localstorage remaining

 Day 8
-    for day 8 challenge : completed day 7's incomplete code check deployment here => https://sahil5111.github.io/100DayChallenge/
+    completed day 7's incomplete code
+    check deployment here => https://sahil5111.github.io/100DayChallenge/

 Day 9
-    for day 9 challenge : took a template and displayed in dom when clicking a button
+    took a template and displayed in dom when clicking a button